sapphirepp/sapphirepp/doc/pages/examples.md

     in a magnetic field, while being advected by a background plasma flow.
  5. @subpage closure
     In this example the effect of truncating the expansion at $l_{\rm max}$ is explored.
- 6. @subpage synchrotron-radiation
+ 6. @subpage synchrotron-cooling
-    This example demonstrates the implementation of synchrotron radiation losses within the Vlasov–Fokker–Planck framework.
+    This example illustrates the implementation of synchrotron cooling through the radiation–reaction term in the Vlasov–Fokker–Planck framework.
-    It introduces the Landau–Lifshitz radiation–reaction term
-    that accounts for energy loss of relativistic particles in a magnetic field.
-    The setup is used to simulate the *steady-state parallel shock* example, enabling direct comparison between radiative and non-radiative cases.
+    The effect of synchrotron losses on relativistic particles in a magnetic field is tested specifically for a steady-state parallel shock, allowing for a clear comparison between cases with and without radiative cooling.
  7. @subpage scattering-only
     Serving as a comprehensive guide to @sapphire, this example is highly recommended for new developers.
 It focuses on using scattering to reach a